mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_05_NSGs.md

     mstsc /v:myVmWeb
     ```

     You are able to connect to the myVmWeb VM from the myVmMgmt VM because VMs in the same virtual network can communicate with each other over any port, by default.
-You can't however, create a remote desktop connection to the *myVmWeb* VM from the internet, because the security rule for the *myAsgWebServers* doesn't allow port 3389 inbound from the internet and inbound traffic from the Internet is denied to all resources, by default.
+You can't, however, create a remote desktop connection to the *myVmWeb* VM from the internet because the security rule for the *myAsgWebServers* doesn't allow port 3389 inbound from the internet, and inbound traffic from the Internet is denied to all resources, by default.

 7. To install Microsoft IIS on the *myVmWeb* VM, enter the following command from a PowerShell session on the *myVmWeb* VM: